yourpurebredpuppy logo

 Let's make sure your dog has the right collar and leash

-Pups who are strong pullers might need a different kind of collar.
+Pups who are larger, or who are very strong pullers, might need a different kind of collar.
 We'll find out in just a few minutes.

 Leashes

 I recommend a 4-foot to 6-foot leash that is 3/8" to 1/2" wide, and soft and comfortable in your hands.
-Most nylon leashes feel too sharp in my hand.
+Some nylon leashes feel too sharp.
 Well-worn leather is great, but new leather is very stiff.

 Step #1: Learn the Loosen-Tug technique

 This might sound like an odd question.... but do you have a stuffed animal in your house?
-A plush teddy bear, for example?
+A plush teddy bear, for example, or some other lightweight object that's roughly the size of your pup.

 Why?
 Because I'm going to explain some leash-handling techniques and you might want to hook your leash to a stuffed toy so you can practice before you try them with your pup.
 Then you'll feel more confident that you know exactly what to do.